The Signature Study: Synaptic Imaging and Network Activity in Treatment Resistant Depression

 For attending a full screening visit you will be paid £25.
 You will receive this compensation regardless of whether you are suitable to take part or not.

-We will arrange a taxi to pick you up and take you home for study visits 2-11 and will reimburse any reasonable travel expenses for you and your carer or relative if they are accompanying you, on production of receipts for the screening visit (visit 1).
+We will arrange a taxi to pick you up and take you home for study visits 2-11 and will reimburse any reasonable travel expenses for you and your carer or relative if they are accompanying you to the screening visit.